 5.1 If it is not possible to carry out the service for safety reasons (e.g. weather conditions, danger of avalanches, etc), the ski school is not obliged to provide the service.
-It is solely incumbent upon the reasonable discretion of the ski school to assess the impossibility of the service provision, whereby a partial impossibility – e.g. no ski instruction is possible on three of five days – does not affect the implementation of the possible service part.
+It is the sole responsibility of the ski school to assess the possibility of providing the service, whereby a partial impossibility – e.g. no ski instruction is possible on three of five days – does not affect the provision of the possible part of the service.

-5.2 In the case of the (partial or complete) impossibility of performance according to point 5.1, the ski school will refund the proportionate payment to the customer.
+5.2 In the case that the service is (partially or completely) unavailable according to point 5.1, the ski school will refund the proportionate payment to the customer.
 The customer is not entitled to any further claims.

 5.3 Force majeure, especially epidemics, pandemics, official measures such as closures, other unforeseeable and unavoidable events release the ski school from its performance obligations.

-5.4 In the case of the (partial or complete) impossibility of performance in accordance with point 5.3, the ski school will either issue a credit note for the proportionate payment or pay the proportionate payment back to the customer.
+5.4 In the case that the service is (partially or completely) unavailable in accordance with point 5.3, the ski school will either issue a credit note for the proportionate payment or pay the proportionate payment back to the customer.
 The customer has the right to choose in this regard.
 The customer is not entitled to any further claims.
 A possible right of withdrawal according to § 10 paragraph 2 Package Travel Act remains unaffected.

 6 Prices, terms of payment

-6.1 All information – in particular price lists of the ski school on the internet, in brochures, advertisements or other information carriers – are non-binding for the ski school.
+6.1 All information – in particular price lists of the ski school on the internet, in brochures, advertisements or other sources of information – are non-binding for the ski school.
 The ski school reserves the right to make changes at any time.

 6.2 All prices are quoted in EURO (€) and are gross, including any statutory value added tax, unless otherwise stated.

 6.3 Costs for ski tickets or ski equipment are not included in the course fees.
-These are to be purchased by the customer at his own expense and brought with him.
+These are to be purchased by the customer at their own expense and brought with them.

 6.4 The ski school’s claim for payment from the customer arises with the conclusion of the contract.
 At this time the payment is due.
-In the case of online bookings, payment is made immediately upon presentation of the offer using one of the payment methods set up for online bookings.
-Should the customer’s offer not be accepted by the ski school, an already paid amount will be refunded by means of the same payment method as the customer has used.
+In the case of online bookings, payment is made immediately upon receipt of the offer using one of the payment methods set up for online bookings.
+Should the customer’s offer not be confirmed by the ski school, any amount previously paid will be refunded using the same method of payment as that used by the customer.